isomerpages/moe-sls/_teacher-user-guide/Author (Author)/Index.md

 ### More about Lessons
 * Edit Lessons
 * Move Lessons to Trash
-* Make a Copy of Lessons & Assignments
+* Make a Copy of Lessons &amp; Assignments
 * Add Question Tags
 * View and Edit Lesson Plans
 * Add Lesson Tags